Pera Connect

 }

-Using with React@18
+#### Using with `React@18`

-When you want to use @perawallet/connect library with React 18, you need to make some changes. react-scripts stopped polyfilling some of the packages with the [email protected] version.
-After creating a new app with npx create-react-app my-app or in your react application, the following changes should be made.
+When you want to use `@perawallet/connect` library with `React 18`, you need to make some changes. `react-scripts` stopped polyfilling some of the packages with the `react-scripts@5.x` version.
+After creating a new app with `npx create-react-app my-app` or in your react application, the following changes should be made.

-Firstly, install the following packages
+1. Firstly, install the following packages

 npm install buffer